 In the spring of 2012 The Repertory Theatre of St. Louis launched a new initiative with commissions of nationally recognized playwrights, culminating in three public readings.
+In these readings, actors read directly from the script without sets, lights or costumes.
 Make plans now to join us for these unique events and watch the creative process ignite.

 Join us for the fourth season of the Ignite!
 Festival, and celebrate the development and discovery of new American theatre.